idso-fa1-pathology/STprep/README.md

 # Spatial transcriptomics/10x visium data preparation
-This repository aims to detail the processing of space ranger pipeline from FATSTQ files to gene expression matrix.
+This repository aims to detail the processing of space ranger pipeline to convert FATSTQ files to gene expression matrix.

 ## Spaceranger
 [10x website](https://www.10xgenomics.com/support/software/space-ranger/downloads) has everything you need.